 e ALSWH administrative data is further classified as: Reasons for withdrawal from surveys; Reasons why a proxy completed the survey.

-The determination of whether an ALSWH participant has a particular chronic condition is complex.
+The determination of whether an ALSWH participant has a particular condition is complex.
 The CCMS methodology was developed by the ALSWH research team for our 2020 Major Report (The impact of multiple chronic conditions).
 Further work followed, to enhance the CCMS and make it available for sharing.

 Collaborating researchers may not have the time and resources to accurately reproduce this work.
 Variation in methodologies may produce inconsistent findings.

 Further, the inclusion of ALSWH administrative data in the CCMS provides additional information, such as health reasons (where stated) for being unable to complete surveys.